sungeuns/sungeuns.github.com/readme.md

 ## About

-This is a simple blog for me.
+This is source code of Seongeun So's blog.

+It is based on [HPSTR Jekyll theme](https://github.com/mmistakes/hpstr-jekyll-theme)